Assessment Helps You

 No Transcript?
 No Problem!

-- If you don't have a recent transcript from a U.S. high school, we'll use other methods to help you find the best placement for you.
+- If you didn't attend a U.S. high school or don't have access to your grades, we'll use other methods to help you find the best placement for you.

 English as a Second Language